 Above-the-line deductions are valuable because they don’t phase in or out at certain levels or have other limitations.

 What makes these types of tax shelters different, Borison said, is they serve a purpose other than simply as tax savings.
-Home ownership offers a residence and, at least until the collapse in real estate prices, offered a good investment.
-Charitable donations, retirement funds and college savings plans help on the tax return, but they have other obvious benefits.
+Home ownership offers a residence and typically makes for a good investment.
+Charitable donations, retirement funds and college savings plans can help on the tax return, but they have other obvious benefits.

 Red flags for problematic tax shelters

-Taxpayers looking for a break must avoid seemingly lucrative investment strategies, notes Jerome Borison, who teaches tax law at the University of Denver's Sturm College of Law.
+Taxpayers looking for a break must avoid seemingly lucrative investment strategies, notes Jerome Borison, who teaches tax law.
 A poor deal will offer deductions larger than the investment, require confidentiality agreements, or involve investments outside the United States.
 Any plan intended to simply save money on taxes while serving no other purpose should also raise a red flag.